Anant/Cassandra.Realtime/connect-api-with-kafka-consumers/README.md

 The Datastax Kafka connector also has instructions and a download link from [the Datastax website](https://docs.datastax.com/en/kafka/doc/kafka/install/kafkaInstall.html) as well as [Confluent Hub](https://www.confluent.io/hub/datastax/kafka-connect-cassandra-sink).

-See `kafka/connect` and `kafka/plugins`.
-These are copied into the kafka connect docker image for you already when you run `docker-compose up`.
+See `$PROJECT_HOME/kafka/connect/Dockerfile` for the files that are copied into the kafka connect docker image for you already when you run `docker-compose up`.
 The confluent docker image we use provides a `kafka-connect.properties` (which are the worker properties) for us at `/etc/kafka-connect/kafka-connect.properties`, generated using the env vars we passed in using our docker-compose.yml (see [here](https://github.com/confluentinc/cp-docker-images/blob/2d1072207790a06b88b79fb129f72bb41b67532c/debian/kafka-connect-base/include/etc/confluent/docker/configure#L54) for where they do that).

 - You can see the worker properties they provide as defaults by running:
     ```
     docker exec kafka-connect cat /etc/kafka-connect/kafka-connect.properties
     ```

-## Setup worker properties
+## Setup connector properties
 We already made a `connect-standalone.properties.example` that is setup to run `kafka-connect-cassandra-sink-1.4.0.jar`.
 However, you will need to change:
   1) the name of the astra credentials zip file, (cloud.secureConnectBundle).
 The path should be fine.
   2) Topic settings, particularly keyspace and tablename, unless tablename is already leaves, then only change keyspace (topic.record-cassandra-leaves-avro.<my_ks>.leaves.mapping)